 As opposed to these, Malware is any software used to disrupt computer operations, gather sensitive information on PC and gain access to the computer system.
 Unlike Viruses, malware doesn’t replicate much, but these malicious tools can effectively be used for spying and related purposes.
 Nowadays, malware are commonly used by criminals to get sensitive data from users such as bank details, username password data etc. There are different types of malware like Trojans, spyware etc.

 How Antivirus Programs Work?

 So, we have told you what viruses are and antivirus software are meant to fight off these malicious tools, which have a replication capacity as well.
 Antivirus programs will delete these viruses and restrain them from replication so that the PC will be rescued.
-To find the presence of viruses, antivirus solutions offer different types of scanning, including the deep ones and casual ones.
+To find the presence of viruses, antivirus solutions offer different types of scanning, including the deep ones and casual ones, also known as quick scan vs full scan.
 What has to be noted here is that, nowadays, most antivirus solutions come with anti-malware capabilities!
 It means that you get protection from different kinds of malware such as worms, Trojans, backdoors, exploits, rootkits, PUPs, adware, ransomware and key loggers.

 How Anti-Malware Programs Work?

 As the name says, Anti-malware software is dedicated to fight off malware found on your PC.
 You get good-enough protection from various threats, including Trojans, key loggers that steal your information, spyware that subject you to privacy threat, ransomware etc. It has to be noted that the world of malware is growing day by day and most anti-malware programs offer up-to-date database of these threats.
 Newer ones are known as zero-day exploits.
 In short, these anti-malware software can help you get rid of various threats against your privacy, safety and confidentiality.

 Old but Not-Unused